JeanetteGz/CapstoneOne_Ecommerce/README.md

 <h2>Welcome to Espresso Elegance, where we've crafted a digital coffee haven for enthusiasts and aficionados. ☕</h2>

-<h2>About Espresso Elegance<h2>
+About Espresso Elegance
-<p>Espresso Elegance is a digital haven for coffee enthusiasts, not just another coffee shop.
+Espresso Elegance is a digital haven for coffee enthusiasts, not just another coffee shop.
 Our platform is made to provide a distinctive and practical way for you to browse, pick, and buy your preferred coffee drinks.
-Espresso Elegance has something extraordinary in store for everyone, regardless of experience level or level of appreciation for coffee.</p>
+Espresso Elegance has something extraordinary in store for everyone, regardless of experience level or level of appreciation for coffee.

 <h3>Login Page</h3>
 <img src="/images/readme_images/login.png">